iPad Screen Size & Resolution

 As previously said, Placeit’s iOS screenshots meet these strict requirements and what really makes this screenshot builder a game changer is how easy it is to create and customize these iOS screenshots.
 No designing skills needed at all!

-This is why both programmers and marketers love to use Placeit to generate high-quality iOS screenshots fast and easy.
+This is why both programmers and marketers love to use Placeit to generate high-quality iOS screenshots and mockups fast and easy.
 Thanks to Placeit’s iPad screenshot maker now there’s no need to wait for a designer to deliver, you can go ahead and make your own screenshots in seconds.

 Check out how the iOS screenshot maker works below: